Nivalyx/osu-wiki/wiki/osu!_originals/en.md

 # osu! originals

-**osu! originals** are songs that are specifically made for (or otherwise first premiered on) osu! or other osu!-related ventures, such as
+**osu! originals** are songs that are specifically made for (or otherwise first premiered on) osu! or other osu!-related ventures, such as tournaments

-All osu! originals are released under a non-exclusive licensing term as per the [osu! music licensing policy](/wiki/Legal/Music_licensing) unless otherwise stated.
+All osu! originals are licensed under a non-exclusive term as per the [osu! music licensing policy](/wiki/Legal/Music_licensing) unless otherwise stated.

 ## List of osu! originals